 PLC is large enough to provide a wealth of opportunities, yet small enough for each individual girl to be known, cared for and valued.

-Our Student Wellbeing program is an integral part of an environment where staff lead by example, students’ voices are valued, and where diversity and personal excellence are celebrated across a school community that champions the unique value of every individual.
+Our Student Wellbeing program is an integral part of an inclusive culture where staff lead by example, students’ voices are valued, and where diversity and personal excellence are celebrated across a school community that champions the development of every individual.

-The program is headed by our Deputy Principal, Head of Junior School/Head of Student Wellbeing and implemented by a team of Year Level Co-ordinators and class teachers.
-Specialist counsellors and trained psychologists provide expert help while the College Chaplain provides spiritual guidance and encouragement for girls of every faith.
+The program is headed by the Deputy Principal Wellbeing, Head of Junior School, Director of Student Wellbeing and implemented by a team of Year Level Co-ordinators and class teachers.
+Counsellors provide support while the Director of Christian Ministries provides spiritual guidance and encouragement for girls of every faith.

 Junior School

-In the Junior School we believe that healthy relationships are based upon a foundation of clear and open communication.
+In the Junior School, we believe that healthy relationships are based upon a foundation of clear and open communication.
 Our staff work with girls to encourage them to be active participants, valued for their thoughts, ideas and involvement in the school community.
+Our PSD (Personal and Social Development) program assists students in developing self-esteem and confidence through a range of strategies that lead to positive relationships and successful interpersonal skills.
+Student wellbeing is overseen by the Head of Student Wellbeing and supported by our very capable team of staff.

 Programs in the Junior School include:

-• A whole-school Personal and Social Development program
+• A comprehensive, whole-school Personal and Social Development program

 • School assemblies that explore the values of connectedness, acceptance and belonging

-• Cross-age buddies from Prep to Year 5
+• Cross-age buddies between the Prep and Year 5 students

 • House and inter-class activity days